 What is a reference check?

-Employers may wish to conduct a reference check when they are finding it difficult to make a decision, or to further cement their chosen candidate prior to issuing an offer of employment.
-To get started, you should obtain referee details from your shortlisted candidates, then make a list of questions you’d like to ask the referee(s) and finally, contact the referee(s).
+Employers may wish to conduct a reference check when they find it difficult to make a decision or to further cement their chosen candidate before issuing an offer of employment.

 The reference check process